jsohlendorff/continuous_time_LTMLE/article.typ

 is the treatment assignment probability.
 Our intervention is $pi^* (t | cal(F)_(t-)) = 1$
 which corresponds to sustained treatment throughout the follow-up period.
+// Anders comment: suggesting the following for change:
+//
-Note that @eq:simulationintensity states that the intensities for $N^ell$ and $N^y$ correspond to multiplicative intensity models.
+// Note that @eq:simulationintensity states that the intensities
+// for $N^ell$ and $N^y$ correspond to multiplicative intensity models.
-The case $x=a$ requires a bit more explanation:
+// The case $x=a$ requires a bit more explanation:
-The visitation intensity depends on whether the patient has had a stroke or not.
+// The visitation intensity depends on whether the patient has had a stroke or not.
+//
+Under the data-generating mechanism specified in
+@eq:simulationintensity, the processes $N^ell$ and $N^y$ are specified
+by multiplicative intensity models.
+The visition process $N^a$ depends on whether the patient has had a stroke or not.
 If the patient has not had a stroke, the model specifies that the patient can be expected to visit the doctor within 360 days (i.e., the patient is scheduled).
 If the patient has had a stroke, the visitation intensity is multiplicative, depending on age, and reflects the fact that a patient, who has had a stroke, is expected to visit the doctor within the near future.

 In the uncensored setting,
 we vary the treatment effect on the outcome